jfq3/miga_singularity/hpcc_assemble_a_genome.md

 cd test_assembly
 ```

 Add your data set to the MiGA project.
 In doing this, turn off mytaxa scan and distances, as in the command below.
-MyTaxa is not installed in this version of MiGA, and because ths project contains only one genome we cannot calculate distances.
-Here the -i flag specifies that the datasets being uploaded are trimmed reads.
+MyTaxa is not installed in this version of MiGA, and because this project contains only one genome we cannot calculate distances.
+Here the -i flag specifies that the dataset being uploaded consists of trimmed reads.

 ```
 miga add -P . -t genome -i trimmed_reads_single  ~/miga_cap/A_capsulatum_reads.fasta -m run_mytaxa_scan=false,run_distances=false